The Alliance on the National Planning Policy Framework

-On 27 March 2012 the then-Planning Minister Greg Clark published the updated NPPF document.
-See our response here.
+27th March 2012 the then-Planning Minister Greg Clark published the updated NPPF document.

-On 21 December the Alliance responded to the CLG Select Committee’s report on the NPPF.
-See our response here.
+21st December: the Alliance responded to the CLG Select Committee’s report on the NPPF.
+See our response

-On 25 October the Alliance delivered to Peers its briefing on the NPPF, ahead of the Lords’ Grand Committee debate on Thursday 27 October at 2pm.
-See our briefing here.
+25th October the Alliance delivered to Peers its briefing on the NPPF, ahead of the Lords’ Grand Committee debate on Thursday 27 October at 2pm.
+See our briefing.

-Following consultation with members, on Friday 14 October The Heritage Alliance submitted its response to the Department for Communities and Local Government’s NPPF consultation.
-See our covering letter here and our full response here.
+Following consultation with members, on Friday 14th October The Heritage Alliance submitted its response to the Department for Communities and Local Government’s NPPF consultation.
+See our covering letter and our full response.